 You should give your roof a good once-over at least annually and twice a year if possible.

 - It’s not as difficult as you might think, just put a ladder up to the side of your house and check for missing or worn shingles

 - Take a particular close look at spots where there’s flashing or where two different materials meet

 - Examples are such as the areas around chimneys, vents and skylights

 - If they’re not sealed right, they’re prime spots for leaks

 - Tiles can slip, chip and crack exposing the felt paper underneath to the sun which in turn causes wear and tear to the paper leading to possible leaks

 Hire A Professional If Necessary

-Billy Stavridis is a writer for Gustan Cho Associates Mortgage And Real Estate Information Center and a forum moderator for Lending Network USA , the fastest growing real estate and mortgage online forum.
-Billy Stavridis is a former client of Gustan Cho and his passion is to help people.
-Billy Stavridis realizes the importance of helping home buyers who cannot qualify for a home loan by banks and other mortgage companies that have mortgage lender overlays and that is why he joined Gustan Cho and his team of mortgage loan officer who are known for not having lender overlays on mortgage loan programs.
-We are looking forward to the blogs that Billy Stavridis will be publishing in the coming days and weeks.
+Massimo is also an associate moderator for Mortgage Portal the fastest growing real estate and mortgage online forum.
+Massimo has a passion to help people.
+Massimo Ressa realizes the importance of helping homebuyers who cannot qualify for a home loan by banks and other mortgage companies that have mortgage lender overlays and that is why he joined Gustan Cho Associates and his team of a mortgage loan officers who are known for not having lender overlays on mortgage loan programs.
+We are looking forward to the blogs that Massimo Ressa will be publishing in the coming days and weeks.
 Stay Tuned!!!!!